TerriaJS/workshops/foss4g-hobart-2024/catalogs-and-datasets.md

 }
 ```

+### Add a new dataset!

-### Add an ArcGis MapServer layer (ESRI's version of WMS)
+Here we are going to add an ArcGis MapServer layer (ESRI's version of WMS) from Land Information System Tasmania (LIST).
+The layer contains the Tasmanian Heritage Register.

-Add LIST ArcGis MapServer layer to the catalog, as a member of our group
+Add the "Tasmanian Heritage Register" LIST ArcGis MapServer layer to the catalog, as a member of our "FOSS4G group"

 ```json
 {